gantners/CarND-PID-Control-Project/README.md

 so we do not necessarily need it for the solution.

 I used it for increasing the angle of the steering a little bit earlier for sharp turns.
-As the track has mostly left curves i choose the "I" term factor so that the car is more to the inner side of the track.
+As the track has mostly left curves i choose the "I" term factor so that the car is more to the inner side of the track and thus is able to drive a bit faster.

 ###Summary

 * P (Proportional) = Proportion to the error itself
 * D (Differential) = Proportion to the change of the error
 * I (Integral)     = Proportion to the Integral or sum of all errors observed.

 ##Video

 [![Watch the video](https://img.youtube.com/vi/d1PKWdPvfYE/0.jpg)](https://youtu.be/d1PKWdPvfYE)

 ## Dependencies